Sign In Register

 Safety Score

-Allen has an average annual temperature of 54°F (12°C).
+Allen experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 28°F in January while summers reach 78°F in July.
-Annual precipitation is 37.3 inches.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 37.3 inches.
+The area receives 18.2 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,324 feet.

 Temperature